Archive for September, 2006

-Fonts, type faces and sizes – I mean this is pretty boring stuff.
+Fonts and typefaces and sizes, oh my; I mean this is pretty boring stuff.
 Nobody really wants to hear about it or think about it, even me, and my livelihood depends on it.
-Letters are the single most important part of a sign or banner – they are the building blocks of your message.
+Letters are the single most important part of a sign or banner, they are the building blocks of your message.

 It may be a boring topic, but I can tell you this: nothing can screw up a sign faster than typeface experiments.
 With that said, here are my helpful type-tips: